Welcome to this U.S. 9th Infantry Division website.

 PLEASE NOTE: The top menu links are pages as well, so make sure you don’t just click the drop down menu’s!

-I am always looking for information about the Division.
+I am always looking for information about the 9th Infantry Division.
 If you have pictures, documents, items, anything related to this Division, I would be very happy to see them, and make sure they will be used to complement the website.
-If you have any questions, please contact me through the “Contact” page, and I will write back as soon as possible.
+If you have any material to share or questions, please contact me through the “Contact” page, and I will write back as soon as possible.

 This website is also my personal tribute to all the men who served in the 9th Infantry Division.They left their homes, families and friends, went to Europe, and fought in unknown places to liberate us, so we can live in freedom today.
 I will never forget what you have done for us.

 To make a voluntarily donation for my research, please use the below button.

 I can assure you that your contribution will be used for 9th Infantry Division research only.